MrPowers/redshift_extractor/README.md

 # RedshiftExtractor

 redshift_extractor moves data from one Amazon Redshift cluster to another.
-Here is how the data is moved:
+Here is how it works:

+- Source database

-1. [UNLOAD](http://docs.aws.amazon.com/redshift/latest/dg/r_UNLOAD.html) - runs a query and stores and results in CSV files in S3.
+  1. [UNLOAD](http://docs.aws.amazon.com/redshift/latest/dg/r_UNLOAD.html) - runs a SELECT query and exports the results to CSV files in S3.

+- Destination database

-2. Drop - Drops a database table if it already exists.
+  2. Drop - Drops a database table (the table in the destination database where the data will be stored).

   3. Create - Creates a database table.

   4. [COPY](http://docs.aws.amazon.com/redshift/latest/dg/r_COPY.html) - Loads data from S3 into a Redshift database.

 One database connection is established with the source database to UNLOAD the data to S3.
-After the data is UNLOADed, a second database connection is establed with the destination database to drop/create the database table that will store the data and to COPY the data from the S3 files to the destination table.
+After the data is UNLOADed, a second database connection is establed with the destination database to drop/create the database table that will store the data.
+The final step is to COPY the data from the S3 files to the destination table.

 ## Running the Code